mgechev/angularjs-style-guide/README.md

 </html>
 ```

-Keep things simple and put AngularJS specific directives later.
-This way is easy to look to the code and find enhanced HTML by the framework (what improve the maintainibility).
+Keep things simple and put AngularJS specific directives after standard attributes.
+This will make it easier to skim your code and will make it easier to maintain because your attributes are consistently grouped and positioned.

 ```html
 <form class="frm" ng-submit="login.authenticate()">